-Fig. 5.
-Example of fragility curve.
+Figure 5.
+Example of a fragility curve.

-Seismic fragility is identified as the chance that the seismic capacity in terms of a ground-motion parameter (PGA- Peak ground acceleration) A of a structure is a lesser amount of a threshold a of that PGA [24], [25].
+Seismic fragility is identified in terms of the chance that the seismic capacity related to a ground-motion parameter (peak ground acceleration [PGA]) A of a structure is below a threshold a of that PGA [24], [25].

 (3)